polospeter/Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform-Specialization/README.md

 - Differentiate between parameters and hyperparameters
 - Think beyond simple grid search algorithms
 - Take advantage of Cloud ML Engine for hyperparameter tuning

 #### Week 3:

+- How to train Neural Networks effectively
+- How to work with multi-class Neural Networks